bwernick/aeries-get-API-data/README.md

 # aeries-get-API-data
-Working with the Aeries API and dumping the data into a file for further usage
+Working with the Aeries API to get data.

+Print output to console screen.